The Polypermutation Group of an Associative Ring: Introduction

 \section{Introduction}

 Let $p$ be a prime.
 Why are $\Z/p\times\Z/p$ and $\Z/p^2$ not isomorphic as rings?
 It's because the latter has more permutations induced by polynomials!
 That's what this paper is about---permutations of rings like $\Z/p^k$ induced by polynomials.
 We start with $R$, an associative ring with identity.
 We say that a polynomial $f\in R[x]$ is a \df{permutation polynomial} if the induced evaluation function $R\to R$ is bijective.
 For example, $x^3 + 6x^2 + x\in \Z/9[x]$ permutes $\Z/9$.
 For finite fields permutation polynomials have been studied extensively (cf. \cite[Chapter 7]{LidlNiederreiter2000}), and some other finite rings have also been considered.
 Often, research has focused on finding specific classes of permutation polynomials.
 In this work, we study this subject from the lesser used perspective of group theory. \begin{defn} For a ring $R$, the subset of permutations of $R$ that can be represented by polynomial functions is a monoid, and we define the \df{polypermutation group} $\Pgr(R)$ of $R$ to be the subgroup generated by this monoid in the symmetric group of $R$. \end{defn} If $R$ is a finite field, any function $R\to R$ can be represented by a polynomial and so $\Pgr(R)$ is the symmetric group $\Delta_R$ on $R$.
 In \cite{Ashlock1993} and \cite{CarlitzHayes1972}, the polypermutation group was calculated for the group ring $R[G]$ where $R$ is a finite field and $G$ is a finite abelian group.
+Permutation polynomials $\Z/p^k\to\Z/p^k$ have been studied before as in \cite{MR232756,MR1767431,MR764615}.
+Where indicated, some of the results have been obtained before, but our proofs are different.
+Also, we believe the presentation we give for the group $\Pgr(\Z/p^2)$ is new.

 So what's in this paper?
-Although the polypermutation group has been considered before a few times, it does not seem to have been studied systematically, so we will start with some basic properties of the polypermutation group in \S\ref{sec:basic_props}, such as the behaviour of $\Pgr(-)$ with respect to products, inverse limits, and ring homomorphisms.
+We will start with some basic properties of the polypermutation group in \S\ref{sec:basic_props}, such as the behaviour of $\Pgr(-)$ with respect to products, inverse limits, and ring homomorphisms.
 For example, it turns out that $\Pgr(-)$ is a functor from the category of finite rings and surjective homomorphisms to the category of groups.
-The main section is \S\ref{sec:quotientIntegers}, where we compute the size of $\Pgr(\Z/p^k)$ for a prime $p$ and an integer $k$ such that $p \geq k$: \begin{thm} Let $p$ be a prime and $k \geq 2$ be an integer such that $p \geq k$.
+The main section is \S\ref{sec:quotientIntegers}, where we compute the size of $\Pgr(\Z/p^k)$ for a prime $p$ and an integer $k$ such that $p \geq k$: \begin{thm2} Let $p$ be a prime and $k \geq 2$ be an integer such that $p \geq k$.
 Then